 The Best Irish Bars in New York City

-In operation since 1868 (the third floor was a speakeasy during Prohibition), this storied Hell's Kitchen watering hole has since seen renovations and owner changes, but still maintains it's old-school feel with an original mahogany bar and tin ceilings.
-More importantly, it still serves up completely legit Scotch eggs, Shepherd’s pie, and whiskey, of course.
+In operation since 1868, this storied Hell's Kitchen pub has since seen plenty of renovations and owner changes over the years (the third floor was a speakeasy during Prohibition), but it still manages to maintain its old-school feel with an original mahogany bar and tin ceilings.
+Most importantly, it continues to serve excellent Scotch eggs, shepherd's pie, and plenty of whiskey.

-Named after Irish writer Jonathan Swift, this cozy bar has a fantastic craft beer selection that goes above and beyond what you expect from a typical Irish pub (we’re talking drafts of Stone Lucky Basartd and bottles of Saison Dupont), plus traditional down-home food like chicken & sausage pot pie and corned beef & cabbage tacos.
+Named after Irish writer Jonathan Swift, this cozy NoHo bar is the perfect place to go with someone you want to talk to without having to shout.
+There are plenty of snug tables to camp out at (particularly up front) and a solid craft beer selection that goes above and beyond what you expect from a typical Irish pub (that means drafts of Erdinger Hefeweizen and bottles of Saison Dupont).
+Still, things are decidedly Irish here, namely the down-home food like shepherd's pie and corned beef & cabbage tacos.

-This corner pub in Woodside has been delivering Celtic spirit in a nearly unchanged space since 1966, and locals like it that way.
-Enjoy the cozy tavern digs speckled with antiques and stained-glass windows, plus a reliable selection of on-tap brews and fuss-free eats like the famously beefy burgers.
+This corner pub in Woodside happens to be located on one of the most populated streets in Queens, though you'd never know it from the inside.
+The cozy tavern, which has maintained its Celtic spirit in a nearly unchanged space since 1966, is speckled with antiques and stained glass windows, and offers a reliable selection of on-tap beers and famously beefy burgers.

-Adjacent to the 9/11 Memorial, this bar (which was a common drinking ground for ground zero workers after the attacks) is lined with police and fire badges and boasts a beautifully random mix of patrons (tourists, finance guys, locals -- they’re all drinking here), plus $3 draft Bud Lights all day every day.
+Located next to the 9/11 Memorial, O'Hara's (which was a common drinking ground for Ground Zero workers after the attacks) is lined with police and fire decals and still boasts a beautifully random mix of patrons (on any given night you can find tourists, finance guys, and neighborhood locals all drinking here), plus draft specials every day.

-The King of Irish bars, this New York institution has been pouring drafts since 1862, making it the oldest tavern in the city (it was one of the last “Men Only” pubs in New York -- finally allowing women in 1970).
-McSorley’s keeps it real with just two beers -- the house ale, light or dark, and nothing else.
+McSorley's is a New York institution.
+The historic pub has been pouring drafts in the East Village since 1862, making it the oldest tavern in the city (it was one of the last "men-only" pubs in New York -- finally allowing women in 1970).
+It serves a limited menu (burgers and dogs, liverwurst sandwiches; a cheddar or American cheese plate) and famously offers just two beers -- the house ale, in either light or dark varieties, two for $5.50.

 Sign up here for our daily NYC email and be the first to get all the food/drink/fun New York has to offer.